37 Filipino Foods to Try in 2025

 Unlike Mexican flan, however, Filipino leche flan is typically made with more egg yolks and cooked on a stovetop rather than steamed.
 Leche flan can be enjoyed at any time but is an especially popular treat to have at celebrations and family events.

-In Tagalog, halo-halo translates to “mix-mix,” and is arguably the most popular sweet Filipino food, especially during the hot summer season.
-Halo-halo can vary wildly depending on what you decide to add, but some essential components may include crushed or shaved ice, leche flan, sweetened bean paste, milk, jellies and jams, shredded coconut, fresh fruit and other sweet Filipino foods.
+In Tagalog, halo-halo translates to “mix-mix” and is arguably the most popular sweet Filipino food, especially during the hot summer season.
+Halo-halo can vary wildly depending on what you decide to add, but some essential components may include crushed or shaved ice, leche flan or sweetened bean paste as well as milk, jellies and jams, shredded coconut, fresh fruit and other sweet Filipino foods.

 via Canva